 This is just the general rules on how bail works.
 There are variations based on local statutes and other circumstances.
 If you looking to bail someone out fast, don’t rush into any bail bonds building across the street.

-At Amistad Bail Bonds, we pride ourselves in transparency and efficiency.
+At Amistad Bail and Immigration Bonds, we pride ourselves in transparency and efficiency.
 We want to get family members and friends out of jail honestly and intelligently.
 If you need experienced bail bondsmen, we have a team who knows NC law.

 We will help you find a way to get your family or loved one out of jail, even if you don’t have a lot.
 A great bail bondsman will know exactly what type of collateral will suffice.